Tokyo Babylon: Manga

 The Tokyo Babylon manga was published by Shinshokan in South and Wings magazines from 1990 to 1993 on a quarterly basis.
 Its chapters were collected in a total of seven tankōbon volumes.
 The series has been re-released in two different formats; five volumes in bunkoban format by Shinshokan and three volumes in aizōban format by Kadokawa Shoten.
-Another Japanese re-release will be made in 2022 by Kadokawa Shoten.
+A Clamp Premium Collection release was released in 2022 by Kadokawa Shoten.
 A manga artbook entitled Tokyo Babylon Photographs was released on April 25, 1995.
 (Shinshokan: ISBN 978-4403650086).

 Tokyopop announced they had licensed the series for a North American release in September 2003.
 They published the series in North America between May 11, 2004 and May 10, 2005.
 The manga was re-released in omnibus format by Dark Horse Comics in 2011.

+During their Sakura-Con 2023 panel, Yen Press announced that they licensed the Clamp Premium Edition of the manga.

 Anime

 Original video animation

 The original video animations (OVA) series are two episodes with original stories animated by Madhouse.
 They are written by Tatsuhiko Urahata and directed by Koichi Chigira, with characters designed by Kumiko Takahashi.
 The first episode has Subaru investigating the meaning behind several accidents in the construction of a building, while in the second he meets another onmyōji who is helping the police find a serial killer.
 Producer Yumiko Masujima remembers how difficult it was to recreate the manga's atmosphere in the OVAs.

 While originally released on VHS, the OVAs were re-released in Japan in DVD format on June 21, 2000.
 Central Park Media distributed the OVAs in Australia, the UK and France.
 US Manga Corps released the two OVA episodes on April 4 and July 11, 1995.